Bright-Computing/interactions/elasticsearch/README.md

    limitations under the License.
 -->

-# elastic
+# interactionselastic.rb
 It is a tool initiated with the intent of exporting the `interactions` from an `interaction.json` file into an `Elasticsearch` cluster.
 Since `interaction.rb` still doesn't have proper search powers, and `interaction.json` can grow big very quickly, it may be handy to have an `Elasticsearch` cluster set for searching in the contents of that file `interaction.json`.

-But in the end, `elastic.rb` is 1) a tool that can be used for exporting all the objects in a `json` file to an `Elasticsearch` cluster, with:
+But in the end, `interactionselastic.rb` is 1) a tool that can be used for exporting all the objects in a `json` file to an `Elasticsearch` cluster, with:

 ```
-ruby elastic.rb populate_json_elastic_call  "http://localhost:9200" "index_of_mine" "interactions"  "http://url_to/interactions.json" | tee output.json
+ruby interactionselastic.rb populate_json_elastic_call  "http://localhost:9200" "index_of_mine" "interactions"  "http://url_to/interactions.json" | tee output.json
 ```
 using the `populate_json_elastic_call` specification:
 * it always take 5 parameters: `elasticsearch host:port`, `index name`,